thometnanni/vantage/README.md

 cd vantage
 ```

+2. Rename the `.env.example` file to `.env`

-2. Build and start the container:
+3. Build and start the container:

 ```code
 docker compose up